TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 ]
 ````

 Since the document is valid JSON there is a comma at the end of each line.
-This
-may be a challenge for some JSON readers.
+This may be a challenge for some JSON readers.

 ## Properties

+A property is used to *state* something about an *Item*.

 ```` json
 {